umairali-bit/Tech-Blog/readme.md

 ![Screen shot](/images/Screen%20Shot%202021-10-09%20at%209.25.46%20AM.png)

-3. The dashboard page where we can write a new post
+3. The dashboard page where we can write a new post:

 ![Screen shot](/images/Screen%20Shot%202021-10-09%20at%209.31.19%20AM.png)